 In answer to my hon.
 Friend the Member for Ynys Môn (Albert Owen), the Minister said she liked local innovation but refused to direct any resources for improving the built environment in local communities, which he was calling for.
 What resources will local authorities have access to in order to carry out the innovation she is talking about?

 I neglected to mention the £8 million we have put into local energy partnerships.
 We often find that local authorities have lots of ambition but not necessarily the skills, and we want to make sure they have them and the investment.
-I also referenced the Salix pot, which is available to many local government buildings, which are also an important part of the built environment.
+I also referenced the Salix pot, which is available for many local government buildings, which are also an important part of the built environment.

 Solar energy plays a crucial role.
 Last month, I met the Minister and Moray-based AES Solar, which explained its concerns about the cliff edge the industry was facing because of a change in policy.
 More than three weeks later, that policy gap still exists.
 I am sure she accepts the urgency of this issue, so can she tell us when the Government will publish their smart export guarantee policy?